Latest Boundless (ZKC) News Update

 Deep Dive

-What this means: This is bullish for ZKC as it incentivizes more provers to join, boosting network security and utility.
-(Source)
+What this means: This is bullish for ZKC because it incentivizes long-term staking and lowers barriers for provers to participate, potentially increasing network security and proof throughput.

 Conclusion